Olivera2708/FastTypingPublic/README.md

   <img src="images/image4.png" width="240"/>
 </p>

-## Global Competition
+## 🌐 Global Competition

-Challenge participants worldwide and join our vibrant typing community!
-Submit your results to discover your global ranking and compete with the top 10 users in each category.
+Challenge typists worldwide and join a vibrant community!
+Submit your results to see where you rank globally, and compete with the top 10 users in each category.

-## Track Your Progress and Achievements
+## 📊 Track Your Progress and Achievements

 ### Result Storage
-- Access all your performance data in one convenient location.
+- Store all your performance data in one convenient location.
-- Explore the charts section to review your progress.
+- Review your progress using detailed charts.

-## Personal Statistics
+## 👤 Personal Statistics
-Explore your profile to access an array of insightful statistics:
+Visit your profile to access a variety of detailed statistics:
-- Trophy Count
+- **Trophy Count**
-- Games Played, Saved, and Submitted
+- **Games Played, Saved, and Submitted**
-- Best and Worst Performances
+- **Best and Worst Performances**
-- Total Characters and Words Typed
+- **Total Characters and Words Typed**

 <p align="center">
   <img src="images/image7.png" width="240"/>